 Featured image: Brooke Cagle via StockSnap

 There was a time, not so long ago, when I didn’t own a single pair of jeans.
 It wasn’t because I didn’t like them; it was because I just hadn’t found the right ones.
-Any jeans I tried on were either too low-waisted (muffin top central) or too faded on the thighs (my thighs are big enough without being highlighted, thank you for much) or €300-odd (take a bow, Paige denim jeans of my dreams).
+Any jeans I tried on were either too low-waisted (muffin top central) or too faded on the thighs (which I find unflattering) or €300-odd (take a bow, Paige denim jeans of my dreams).

 Instead, I wore skirts and tops; oversized jumpers with leggings; belted tea dresses and vintage-style sequinned jackets galore.

 And honestly?
 My Journey Towards Jeans (title of my autobiography, don’t rob it) was all about finding the right pair.

 First up was a pair of Oasis’s Lily jeans*, which I bought in a gorgeous grey colour (seen, in very bad video, above) – they’re high-waisted and have just the right amount of stretch to suck you in without making you stick out the top.
 This is an important balance to get right, and something that not all denims manage to achieve; jeans need to be like a waist trainer of sorts, rather than a girdle (girdles = smushed bits above and below).